 Hikers expecting to complete the full Paparoa Track in three days should plan for a long first and second day, with a shorter final day.
 The first day is spent climbing steadily uphill for about 12.5 miles, or 6-8 hours, hiking from Smoke-ho car park to Moonlight Tops Hut.

 The second day takes an estimated five to seven hours and covers a little less than 12 miles, though the majority of the trail this day is slightly downhill.
 You’ll finish the second day at the Pororari Hut, where you can grab some shut eye for the final day.
 Your last day on the track takes roughly five hours to complete, ending at the Pororari River car park.

 If you only have two days to trek, your first day will your first day will be the same as the Paparoa Track.
 After the Moonlight Tops Hut, you can take the Pike 29 Memorial Track option the next morning.
 The Memorial Track still has a variety of lookouts and forest scenery, but ends at the Memorial Interpretation Centre, a new site dedicated to the 29 men killed in the mine disaster.
 You’ll cover nearly 8.5 miles that day and should finish in five to six hours.

 Where to stay on the track

-Otherwise, you can also camp at a designated campsite, which must be booked ahead of time.
+Otherwise, you can also camp at a designated campsite, which must be also be booked ahead of time on the same link as the huts.
 A third hut exists along the Paparoa Track that is not an official “Great Walk hut.”
 It will offer bunks for 16 people and won’t need to be booked in advance.
 There is an honesty system in place where it is expected that you leave your “bunk fee” of 15 New Zealand dollars in the honesty box at the hut.